AryaaSk/3D-Engine/README.md

 The box object has 3 matrixes: PointMatrix, RotationMatrix, and PhysicalMatrix
 - The PointMatrix contains the points around the origin (0, 0), and doesn't have any transformations applied to it, such as rotation, scale or position
 - The RotationMatrix contains the Unit Vectors: iHat, jHat, and kHat, which are basically the X-Axis, Y-Axis, and Z-Axis respectively.
 When you rotate a shape, you actually just change these unit vectors, the way I calculate the RotationMatrix is using Euler's XYZ Rotation Matrix Formula, refer to *Research/xyzrotationmatrix.jpeg* for more infomation.
-- The PhysicalMatrix contains the actual points where the shape is in the 3D World, it has the transformations rotation, position and scale applied to it.
+- The PhysicalMatrix contains the actual points where the shape is in the 3D World, it has the transformations rotation, position applied to it.
 To calculate this matrix you do RotationMatrix * PointMatrix, and then you individually add the x/y/z position offsets to each vector (stored as columns in the matrix).
-The scale is applied at the end by individually multiplying each vector (column), by the camera.scale.
+The scale is applied at by the camera, by just individually multiplying each vector (column), by the Scale Factor

 To create a box the user passes in 3 arguments: width, height: depth, as seen below:
 ```